How to Prepare for Divorce as a Man: 15 Practical Steps

 Why is divorce so hard for men?

 Research shows that men find it more difficult to cope with the consequences of divorce.
-The impact of gender expectations creates an environment where men are likely to feel less supported, more vulnerable and experience isolation.
-All this can lead to a higher likelihood of developing anxiety or depression.
+The impact of gender expectations creates an environment where men are likely to feel less supported, more vulnerable, and experience isolation.

 Due to less emotional support, men might feel more isolated.
 Furthermore, they are more likely to be separated from their children, making divorce more difficult for men.